ryantd42/NY-Legislative-Git/2023/S7246A-2023/bill.md

  approved activities.
 In addition, they may purchase insurance to protect against  liability  arising  from  approved  activities.
-The  insurance purchased  pursuant to this subdivision may include medical and hospital coverage.
-A VOLUNTEER FIRE DEPARTMENT OR FIRE COMPANY  SHALL  NOT  ALLOW PARTICIPANTS IN SUCH PROGRAM TO RIDE IN ANY VEHICLE OWNED OR OPERATED BY
+The  insurance purchased  pursuant to this subdivision may include medical and hospital

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01358-01-3
+  LBD01358-03-3
- S. 7246  2
+ S. 7246--A  2

- SUCH  VOLUNTEER  FIRE  DEPARTMENT OR FIRE COMPANY, UNLESS SUCH VOLUNTEER FIRE DEPARTMENT OR  FIRE  COMPANY  HAS  PURCHASED  INSURANCE  PROTECTING AGAINST  LIABILITY  THAT COULD ARISE FROM SUCH PARTICIPANT BEING INJURED IN AN ACCIDENT WHILE RIDING IN SUCH VEHICLE.
+ coverage.
+A VOLUNTEER FIRE DEPARTMENT OR FIRE COMPANY  SHALL  NOT  ALLOW PARTICIPANTS IN SUCH PROGRAM TO RIDE IN ANY VEHICLE OWNED OR OPERATED BY SUCH  VOLUNTEER  FIRE  DEPARTMENT OR FIRE COMPANY, UNLESS SUCH VOLUNTEER FIRE  DEPARTMENT  OR  FIRE  COMPANY  HAS  PURCHASED INSURANCE PROTECTING AGAINST LIABILITY THAT COULD ARISE FROM SUCH PARTICIPANT  BEING  INJURED IN AN ACCIDENT WHILE RIDING IN SUCH VEHICLE.
   § 2.
 Section 260.10 of the penal law, as amended by chapter 447 of the laws of 2010, is amended to read as follows: